Free Next Day Delivery on orders £399 and over Free Next Day Delivery on orders £399 and over

 For a more contemporary look, you could consider choosing a grey washer dryer.
 It's easy to pair a grey appliance with any type of colour scheme, making them an increasingly popular choice with our customers.

-We stock a broad range of approved and trusted washer dryer brands.
+We stock a broad range of approved and trusted washer dryers from leading brands, such as Miele, Hotpoint, Hoover, LG, Indesit and more.
 You may want to choose your washer dryer from the same brand as the rest of your kitchen appliances.
 If not, you can compare the brands and see the different options they have.

 Washer dryer FAQs

 You may still have questions about which washer dryer to buy.
-Below are the most popular FAQs that our customers have asked.
+Below, we answer the most popular FAQs that our customers have asked.

 If you still can't find your answer, get in touch with our team today and we'll be happy to help.